 How Spanning Tree Protocol Works

-• In this lesson, we’ll walk through how STP detects loops, elects the root bridge, and ensures a stable network by activating only the necessary links.
+• In this lesson, we will walk through how the Spanning Tree Protocol works.
+You will learn how it detects loops, elects the root bridge and activates only the necessary links to ensure a stable network.

 How Spanning Tree Protocol Works in a triangle topology by blocking one redundant link to prevent loops